ARE YOU FRUSTRATED WITH TREATING FOOT AND/OR LEG ULCERS?

 CLINICAL ISSUES: Aching swollen legs, cold feet, limb pain while walking, or hard-to-heal foot or leg ulcers are symptoms of poor circulation present in chronic venous disease and/or peripheral arterial disease.

-Over 60% of patients suffering with chronic venous disease and/or peripheral arterial disease have reduced calf muscle pump function due in part to the effects of the aging process and/or a lack of daily exercise due to living with osteoarthritis, musculoskeletal problems, foot/leg ulcers, limb pain, and a lack of motivation to exercise.
+Over 60% of patients suffering from chronic venous disease and/or peripheral arterial disease have reduced calf muscle pump function due in part to the effects of the aging process and/or a lack of daily exercise due to living with osteoarthritis, musculoskeletal problems, foot/leg ulcers, limb pain, and a lack of motivation to exercise.

-FACT: Inactivity of the calf muscle pump results in a 47% decrease in venous outflow, 13% reduction in heart rate, and reduced arterial inflow to the legs.
+FACT: Inactivity of the calf muscle pump results in a 47% decrease in venous outflow, a 13% reduction in heart rate, and reduced arterial inflow to the legs.

 FACT: he common drawback with using total contact casting, walking boots, and Unna Boots is reduced range of motion (ROM) and disuse muscle atrophy.
 These products prevent normal foot propulsive and ankle flexion, leading to calf muscle pump dysfunction, decreased venous outflow, reduced arterial inflow, and delayed wound healing.